 Then there is the social comparison theory.
 We put our lives on hold to watch these people who might make us feel better about ourselves.
 Or worse.
 We feel lucky we don't have such highly dramatic friends, we aspire to have a similar wardrobe (or not) and sometimes feel like their beach bodies might actually be achievable (or not).

 It is a neat half an hour when problems get created or solved.
 Although we know it is not really 'reality' TV, it is as close as we can get to see how other people live their lives — or live outrageous lives when put in fancy surroundings with hot potential mates.

-"To see lavish lifestyles, big drama, beach bodies and watch relationships unfold means we get to weight in on the choices someone else is making without taking on any risk ourselves".
+"To see lavish lifestyles, big drama, beach bodies and watch relationships unfold means we get to weigh in on the choices someone else is making without taking on any risk ourselves"